ZHRhodes/Whaler/README.md

 Whaler currently has two build configurations: Remote and Local.
 The Remote configuration sets the environment variable `API_URL` to point to the API running on Heroku.
 On the other hand, Local points that url to the user's own machine ([see here](https://github.com/ZHRhodes/Whaler-api/blob/master/README.md#running-locally)). `Configuration.swift` serves simply to store that environment variable string in the `Configuration.apiUrl` property.

-There is a third `Remote-copy` config that exists to make local development just a little bit easier.
+There is a third `Remote-Copy` config that exists to make local development just a little bit easier.
 This configuration is the same as the Remote config except it changes the bundle identifier and adds an executable prefix.
 Because Whaler includes real time features between clients, there are times you need to open up multiple instances at once.
 Running the second one with this build config will keep them from colliding so macOS will let them both run at the same time.

 ### NetworkLayer